oulianov/churnpowerco/README.md

 This case study focus on client's data from an energy company. **The goal is to predict churn, and then propose a solution to avoid it**.

-At the end, using an xgboost model and a coupon strategy, we allow PowerCo to save roughly 6% of its margin by preventing churn.
+At the end, using an XGBoost model and a coupon strategy, we allow PowerCo to save roughly 6% of its margin by preventing churn.

 ## Instructions

-The answers are in an interactive python notebook called `Project Churn.ipynb` to be launched with Jupyter notebook, or directly in your browser by clicking on it.
+The content of this case study is in the notebook [Project Churn.ipynb](https://github.com/oulianov/churnpowerco/blob/master/Project%20Churn.ipynb) to be opened online.